PPL Momentum Guidance and FAQ’S

 Through this partnership, we will support:

 - 2 x PPL Momentum Accelerator artist grantees with support of £5,000 each.
 Artists or their representatives will apply through an open call run from August until early September, and grantees will be selected by a panel of independent expert advisors, with grants allocated in early October

 - 1 x full PPL Momentum Fund artist grantee with support of up to £15,000.
 Artists or their representatives will apply to our late August 2021 deadline and will be selected through the standard PPL Momentum Fund process

 - 5 x PPL Momentum Accelerator ‘Future Industry Professional’ grantees will receive £1,000 worth of support which might include a micro-grant, mentoring or other holistic support.
 Future Industry Professionals will be selected in partnership with the Liverpool City Region Music Board.

 Many applications are made by artist managers on behalf of individual artists and bands.
 Artist managers make a significant contribution in terms of planning, managing and implementing planned Momentum projects.

 Since launching in 2013, PRS Foundation has found that in many cases artist managers are contributing financially to ensure a project goes ahead.
 We expect and plan for this trend to continue, particularly where established managers and large management companies are involved.

-In the vast majority of cases, Momentum support has had a significant impact on long-term income generation for the artist and their management team.
+In the vast majority of cases, PPL Momentum support has had a significant impact on long-term income generation for the artist and their management team.